ESMValGroup/ESMValTool_Tutorial/_episodes/08-diagnostics.md

 ## Preprocessor-diagnostic interface

 In the previous exercise, we have seen that the variable ``cfg`` is the input argument of the ``main`` function.
-The first thing passed to the diagnostic via the ``cfg`` dictionary is a path to a file called ``settings.yml``.
+The first argument passed to the diagnostic via the ``cfg`` dictionary is a path to a file called ``settings.yml``.
 The ESMValTool documentation page provides an overview of what is in this file, see [Diagnostic script interfaces][interface].